salsalabs/engage_api_php/README.md

 # Questions?
 Issues?

 Use the [Issues](https://github.com/salsalabs/engage_api_php/issues) link.
-Don't waste your time by contacting Salsa Support, K?
+Salsalabs does not provide support for these examples.
+Contacting Salsa Support will be a waste of your time.